danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 The second one has only used the `if` statement and that means it will run the function `SpeakingCode` when the condition is met and it won't have other alternative route, meaning that the program will just exit the conditional structure and continue the execution after the closing curly bracket.

-The conditional structure in Figure 7.5 is about picking the third of a new text batch (knowing that an array is started with a [0] index) and the selected text will then map to the voice file and play it back. `abs` is a syntax and function from p5 which calculates the absolute value of a number and it only returns a positive one.
+The conditional structure in Figure 7.5 is about picking the third of a new text batch (knowing that an array is started with a [0] index and it points to the third item when the index is [2]) and the selected text will then map to the voice file and play it back. `abs` is a syntax and function from p5 which calculates the absolute value of a number and it only returns a positive one.

 Of course the selected line of code is specifically structured around wider political issues about gender and sexuality, attempting to express and open up different thinking about queering code.
 Technically speaking, it is not necessary to use the `abs` function and secondly, it could be also written to pick other array's index.
 As we introduced earlier, code is constructed in language but it can also be poetic in the ways in which the programmer can play with structure and experiment with symbols and the syntactic logics of language itself.
 Since *Vocable Code* is also considered as codework (or code poetry), it invites (even commands) the audience and machine to speak the code aloud (and proud).